skyfox69/jsapi/README.md

 [Headers]: #headers

-To describe the HTTP headers a response can have, each header can be specified by a nested `header` directive, for example:
+The HTTP headers a response can have can be described by nested `header` directives, for example:

 ```ruby
 response do